Virtual Workshop: Science and Sustainability

 How do humans impact life around us?
 How do we know?
 Most importantly, what can we do about it?

-Students will explore these questions in our new interactive virtual program exploring the use and importance of science and sustainability.
+Students will explore these questions in our virtual workshop exploring the use and importance of science and sustainability.
 Science helps us to find out about the world around us- what can it tell us about how our world is changing?
 Students will explore case studies relating to our environment and find out how scientists and researchers apply scientific knowledge to uncover global changes and human impacts.

-Utilising this knowledge, students will develop ideas for change, hearing about environmental campaigners and be left with the task of designing a campaign for environmental change to support sustainability at school, which can be completed during class after the session.
+Utilising this knowledge, students will develop ideas for change, hearing about environmental campaigners and be left with the task of designing a campaign for environmental change to support sustainability at school, which can be completed during class after the session

 Student experience